 "With her work now on show at the BBC Worldwide television centre in London, we talked to Neringa on the film’s aesthetic, inspiration and what she wants people to take from it.

-ARTS THREAD: So tell me about your inspirations.
+ARTS THREAD: Tell me about your inspirations.

 Neringa: The brief was about imagining the future of television, so I was working on a project where I speculated if water was the new medium for visual communication, as if you literally touched the water to view content and get messages.
 When you see the water and the kid walking by the coast, that’s really a metaphor for me, because you know, kids build castles of sand and they have dreams and suddenly the sea water comes in and plays with it or destroys it.
 So it’s quite an abstract film, but it’s a metaphor for future visual communication.